Cars

 119, is

-Wallace [a BriSCA racer today] for sending this photo.
+Wallace [a BriSCA racer himself] for sending this photo.
 Here is another photo of Brian

 Wallace lining up at Owlerton